samueltenka/Super-Preprocessor/README.md

         C
     !!!

+###Whitespace###
 Whitespace matters, since we parse line-by-line:
 * "!!!" lines must have nothing else.
 * "<<<" lines must have nothing before them. where "nothing" means "only tabs and spaces".

-But it doesn't matter too much at ends of identifiers:
+But it doesn't matter too much at identifiers' edges:

+    // four different OK def.s/uses of those def.s:
     *** empty        ***
     !!!
     ***! unique empty ***